paul-gauthier/easy-chat/README.md

 I have tried quite a large number of alternative workflows.
 Outside the "all code in/out" pattern, GPT gets confused, makes mistakes, implements the requested change in different ways in different sections of the code, or just plain fails.

 If you're asking for self contained modifications to a single function, that's all the code that needs to go in/out.
-On the other side of the spectrum, I had GPT build an entire small webapp using this pattern by repeatedly feeding it all the html/css/js along with a series of feature requests.
+On the other side of the spectrum, GPT built this entire webapp using this pattern by repeatedly feeding it all the html/css/js along with a series of feature requests.
 Many feature requests required coordinated changes across html/css/js.

 ### Example prompts